gvtsch/gvtsch.github.io/content/Blog/Neural networks explained, using the MNIST example.md

 ### **Sigmoid function**

-The **sigmoid function** is often used in binary [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] problems.
+The **sigmoid function** is often used in binary [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] problems.
 The function uses an S-shaped curve that allows for a smooth overlap between classes.
 It returns an output value between 0 and 1.
 One disadvantage of the sigmoid function is that it is susceptible (I learned a new word here ;)) to the problem of gradient vanishing when the weights become too large.

 * **Sigmoid gradient vanishing** describes the phenomenon of individual gradients approaching zero.
 This is because the derivative of the sigmoid function becomes very small for very large or very small inputs.
 If the gradient is close to zero, the ANN may train very slowly or stop training altogether, because the gradient is needed to update the parameters of the ANN.
 Solutions can include other activation functions, for example ReLU, or the use of methods such as gradient clipping or batch normalization.

-A common use case for sigmoid activation functions is in binary [[2023-01-01-Supervised_Unsupervised_Reinforcement_Learning#Classification|classification]] problems, where the model must make predictions that are either `true` or `false` (Is there a dog in the picture?).
+A common use case for sigmoid activation functions is in binary [[Supervised, Unsupervised and Reinforcement Learning — A brief overview#Classification|classification]] problems, where the model must make predictions that are either `true` or `false` (Is there a dog in the picture?).
 The formula for the sigmoid activation function is:

 $$f(x) = \dfrac{1}{1 + e^{-x}}$$